PeterWangIntel/crosswalk-website/Development-on-Tizen.md

 * If you are curious what happen, refer to [Creating a Tizen Platform Image from Scratch through Local Build](https://source.tizen.org/documentation/developer-guide/creating-tizen-platform-image-scratch-through-local-build)

-# Build xwalk
+# Building Crosswalk
 ## Preface
 * We will work in both HOST and CHROOT.
 * I distinguish each as follows:
  * In HOST `> command`
  * In CHROOT `$ command`

-## Bake rpm
+## Baking the RPM
 * Refer to "Building an RPM package for Tizen" in [[Build-Crosswalk]]
-* If you bake rpm once, chroot environment is created.
-You can build xwalk inside chroot!
+* If you bake the RPM once, a chroot environment is created.
+You can now build xwalk inside chroot.
 Refer to next section.
-* If you change your spec file, we need to bake rpm to renew chroot environment.
+* If you change your spec file, you need to rebake the RPM to recreate the chroot environment.

 ## Build XWalk inside chroot.
-* You need to bake rpm once, because gbs creates chroot environment.
+* You need to bake the RPM at least once, as GBS creates the chroot environment.
- * If you don't want to run rpm (because it takes a lot of time), refer to Tips section. [[Development-on-Tizen#tips]]
+ * If you want to bypass that (as it takes a lot of time), check out the trick in the Tips section. [[Development-on-Tizen#tips]]
-* If you bake rpm once and you don't change spec file, just build inside chroot.
-Don't waste time to bake rpm again.
+* If you bake rpm once and you don't change the spec file, just build inside chroot.
+Do not waste time to bake the RPM yet again.

 ### Build
 * mount your source to chroot